hoontaeklee/bloght-Hugo/content/en/posts/20200228_how_to_write_the_first_paper.md

 **Confused** *by now* with encountering the start of a new research, I read this paper to seek for avenues.
-The author, Elena D. Kallestinova, provided some pragmatic **rules** with the relevant explanation. *Rather than procastinating*, I might be more helpful for my writing to dive directly into my data, models, and codes.
+The author, Elena D. Kallestinova, provided some pragmatic **rules** with the relevant explanation. *Rather than procastinating*, it might be more helpful for my writing to dive directly into my data, models, and codes.
 However, I believe that keeping advices from this paper in mind would also guide me to *sifting my ideas* and finishing the draft.